GLOBAL MARKETS-Dollar turns defence into attack ahead of Fed minutes

 markets.

-year from one Fed official and a move as soon as next month from
+new year from one Fed official and a move as soon as next month

 muscle-flexing compounded doubts about whether upcoming talks